Racism in sport: Italy

-The Italian club Benneton Treviso suspended a player after Cherif Troare, a black Italian member of the team, received a banana as a joke "Christmas gift" and other players laughed when Troare opened the gift.
+The Italian club Benetton Treviso suspended a player after Cherif Traorè, a black Italian member of the team, received a banana as a joke "Christmas gift" and other players laughed when Troare opened the gift.

 Professional baseball

-Negro leagues
+Black leagues

 As sports progressed, race relations progressed at a comparable rate.
 In baseball for instance, African Americans were barred from participation in the National Association of Baseball Players because of regional prejudice and unofficial color bans dating back to the 1890s.
 Due to this segregation, blacks worked together to create the Negro leagues.
 These leagues comprised mostly all African-American teams.
 As a whole, the Negro leagues became one of the largest and most successful enterprises run mainly by African Americans.
-Their founding and resilient growth stood as a testament to the determination and drive of African-Americans to battle the imposing racial segregation and social disadvantage.

 Jackie Robinson

 Jackie Robinson was born in Cairo, Georgia in 1919 and was the youngest of five children.
 At an early age, his father deserted the family and his mother, Mallie Robinson, decided to move the family to Pasadena in California.
 Here, Robinson began to excel at many sports, especially baseball.
 Jackie Robinson is arguably one of the most historically significant professional baseball players in Major League Baseball, next to Babe Ruth during their era.
 Jackie Robinson constantly faced discrimination throughout his entire life but would overcome the discrimination when he made his way into Major League Baseball.

 After serving in the military, Robinson joined the Kansas City Monarchs of the American Negro Leagues and excelled with elite fielding and a batting average above .300.
 Although he was playing well, he did not like competing in a racially segregated league that was put in place by the Jim Crow laws.
 Branch Rickey, president of the Brooklyn Dodgers, signed Robinson to the Montreal Royals in 1946, which was an all-white minor league team.
 He faced much adversity with racist comments from his own team members and especially during away games where opposing white players would spit, hit, and slide into him with sharp metal cleats.

 Despite this adversity, Robinson led the International League in both batting average (.349) and fielding percentage (.985) and was called up to play for the Brooklyn Dodgers.
 He played his first game on April 15, 1947, becoming the first African-American man to ever play professional baseball.
 The harassment in the Major Leagues only got worse with multiple opposing team's managers and players yelling derogatory terms and trying to inflict any harm possible.
 Robinson went on to have a successful baseball career, being inducted into the Major League Baseball Hall of Fame and having his jersey number retired.